Loading...

 Timing

-The sweet spot for a non-denominational wedding ceremony length is between 20-25 minutes.
-If it’s shorter than 20 minutes, you’ll likely feel rushed and your guests might leave feeling confused and disappointed.
+The sweet spot for a non-denominational wedding ceremony is between 20 and 25 minutes.
+If it’s shorter than 20 minutes, you’ll likely feel rushed, and your guests might leave feeling confused and disappointed.
 If it’s longer than 25 minutes, you run the risk of losing everyone’s attention.
-Try to stay within that sweet spot, and you’ll be golden.
+Try to stay within that window, and you’ll be golden.

 Personalizing Each Moment